mtlynch/mtlynch.io/content/posts/solo-developer-year-6/index.md

 I still want to write that book, so if I can reduce my management time, hopefully I can use the free time to write more.

 I've also been experimenting with [Nix](/tags/nix/) and [Zig](/tags/zig), two technologies that I find exciting but lacking in educational resources.
-Creating a course for one of those technologies could be a fun way to build my own expertise while also making them more accessible to others.
+Creating a course for one of those technologies could be a fun way to build my own expertise while also making these tools more accessible to others.

 ### Write software for ten working hours per week

 Writing code is still one of my favorite activities.

-For the past few years of TinyPilot, I've enjoyed coding, but it's never been a sensible way to spend my limited working hours.
+For the past few years of TinyPilot, I've enjoyed programming, but it's never been a sensible way to spend my limited working hours.
 With a team of six people, several critical vendors, and many moving pieces, the most pressing parts of TinyPilot have always been management.

 I hope that by outsourcing and delegating more of TinyPilot's operational side, I can free up enough of my time that coding is, if not the optimal use of my time, at least a reasonable use of my time.